rlseaton/superdogpit/README.md

 To morph, all you have to do is press `[` or `]`.
 That's it!
 It'll show you the list of mobs you can morph into.

 Have fun!
 Be careful... someone might mistake you for a skeleton!!!

+## Hats
+There's also a cosmetic hat mod.
+There are a TON of hats.
+You can combine them with Morphs (above) as well for fun and profit.

+Just press `H` to access the Hat GUI and hat away!